BillLudwig/Zettelkasten/pages/Typescript.md

+- ## Decorators
+	- [TypeScript Decorators: A complete guide](https://deadsimplechat.com/blog/typescript-decorators-a-complete-guide) - Decorators apply re-usable behaviors to classes, method, and properties in #Typescript id:: 64470ff6-8fd7-4686-91d5-31279a479e22
+- ## Assignment Operators
+	- [[Typescript]] v4.0 supports three new assignment operators  for logical and `&&=`, logical or `||=`, and nullish coaliscing `??=`.
+This is perfect for writing more ~~confusing~~ concise code. id:: 63936b73-9316-4975-8049-a60fd1e78b7d
 - ## Update Notes
+  collapsed:: true
 	- ### 5.0 Changes
 		- All Enums are `union` enum types for good, but confusing, [reasons](https://github.com/microsoft/TypeScript/pull/50528).
 			- An enum declaration now declares a type representing the entire enum and types representing each member (similar to literal enum types).
 For example the below code declares a type `E` and types `E.A`, `E.B`, and `E.C`, where `E` is the union `E.A | E.B | E.C`.